joeyespo/grip/README.md

 - `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
 - `render_wide`: Whether to render a wide page, `False` by default (this has no effect when used with `gfm`)
 - `render_inline`: Whether to inline the styles within the HTML file
+- `text`: A string or stream of Markdown text to render instead of being loaded from `path` (Note: `path` can be used to set the page title)

 #### render_app

+Renders the application created by `create_app` and returns the HTML that would normally appear when visiting that route.

 ```python
 render_app(app, route='/')